-Naloxone does not have the potential for abuse.
-It reverses the effects of opioid overdose.9 Injectable naloxone is relatively inexpensive.
-It typically is supplied as a kit with two syringes10 These kits require training on how to administer naloxone using a syringe.
-The FDA has also approved an intranasal naloxone product, called Narcan® Nasal Spray, and a naloxone auto-injector, called Evzio®.
-The intranasal spray is a pre-filled, needle-free device that requires no assembly.
-The auto-injector can deliver a dose of naloxone through clothing, if necessary, when placed on the outer thigh.
+Naloxone has no psychoactive effects and does not present any potential for abuse [1, 4].
+Injectable naloxone is relatively inexpensive.
+It typically is supplied as a kit with two syringes, at a cost of about \$6 per dose and \$15 per kit [7].
+These kits require training on how to administer naloxone using a syringe.
+The FDA has also approved a naloxone automated injector, called Evzio® which does not require special training to use because it has verbal instructions which are activated when the cap is removed from the device.
+This autoinjector can deliver a dose of naloxone through clothing when placed on the outer thigh muscle.
+The per dose cost of naloxone via the autoinjector is not yet determined.